 When you add spring to your home, don’t forget the front door!
 In the past, I have used simple forsythia wreaths, baskets and this tin hanger filled with faux tulips.
 Either way, it’s nice to have a spring welcome to our home.

-Open the Windows and Feel the Breeze!
+Open the Windows and Feel the Breeze this Spring!

 Happy Spring everyone!